This is the top of this pageSite menu here

 • Facility information

-• Municipal information
+• City information

-Site menu here
+Site menu ends here

-Text starts here
+Main text starts here

-History Exhibition Room 1
+History exhibition room 1

-Updated: March 15, 2018
+Update date: March 15, 2018

-History Exhibition Room 1
+History exhibition room 1

-Exhibition theme times, etc. Exhibition contents
+Exhibition theme era etc. Exhibition Contents

 11 Development of early modern regional culture Edo Period Edo period paintings, pottery, Buddhist statues, stone Buddhas, etc.